Winter Bass Fishing: How to Catch Bass in Cold Water

 Winter Bass Fishing by Temperature

-Water 55–50°F: Transition zone.
-Bass are still somewhat active.
-Reaction baits still work early morning.
-Football jigs and swimbaits on main lake structure produce well.
+Water 55–50°F: This is the transition zone, and bass are still somewhat active.
+Reaction baits like crankbaits and chatterbaits still work first thing in the morning.
+I lean on football jigs and swimbaits worked on main lake structure for the rest of the day.

 The Best Days for Winter Bass Fishing